-As a representative of the Students' Union you will get support from the Advice and Representation Team.
-The key staff members for you to know are our Academic Representation Manager and Representation Coordinator.
-The best way to contact the Academic Rep team is through the Reps email address: reps@gre.ac.uk.
+As a representative of the Students Union you will get support from the Advice and Representation Team.
+The key staff members for you to know are our Representation Coordinator and our Academic Representation Manager.
+The best way to contact the Academic Rep Team is through the reps email address: reps@gre. ac.uk

-Our team offers training when you first enter your role, as well as ongoing support throughout the year.
-You'll receive regular emails and messages updating you on whats going on and what opportunities you have to get involved.
-If you need help or support with a particular issue or in general about your role, then please get in touch with us at reps@gre.ac.uk, or you can visit us during our weekly drop-in sessions.
-Times for each term and campus can be found on the website at greenwichsu.co.uk/ academicrep
+Our team offers training when you first enter your role as well as ongoing support throughout the year.
+You'll receive a fortnightly rep newsletter from us, as well as other email about particular opportunities.

+If you need help or support with a particular issue or in general about your role, then please get in touch with us at reps@gre. ac.uk, or you can visit us during our dropin which you can find for each term and campus on the website at greenwichsu. co.uk/academicrep